92green/enty/README.md

 });
 ```

-### Do I have to export an ObjectSchema from my EntityApi?
+### Do I have to export an MapSchema from my EntityApi?